HCL-TECH-SOFTWARE/digital-experience/docs/build_sites/search/improving_search_quality/index.md

 ## Introduction

-In this topic you will learn how to apply HCL improve search quality in HCL Digital Experience and Web Content Manager Search.
+In this topic you will learn how to improve search quality in HCL Digital Experience and Web Content Manager Search.

 Quality of search in general is based primarily on the relevance scoring methods within the HCL Digital Experience and Web Content Manager Search component.
 The search applies standard relevance calculation provided by the underlying open source Lucene search engine http://http//lucene.apache.org.

-In general, terms based on standard scoring **“tf x idf”**(term frequency times inverted document frequency).
-The structure of information provided in a 'document' is not considered.
-For example, whether a keyword is also found in the 'title' or any other structural element of the document.
-Typically, one would assume that when a keyword appears in the title, that this keyword is significant for this document or in the same keyword appearing in other documents.
-This section describes the search quality tuning options available.
+In general, terms are based on standard scoring **“tf x idf”**(term frequency times inverted document frequency).
+The structure of information provided in a document is not considered.
+For example, whether a keyword is found in the 'title' or any other structural element of the document.
+Typically, one would assume that when a keyword appears in the title, that this keyword is significant for this document or in the same keyword appearing in other documents but, then only in its regular body text.
+This section describes what search quality tuning options are available to improve the search quality.

 The following information outlines options when the search result does not meet the expectation of the user: